-The Dynamic Drivers of Disease in Africa programme brings together natural and social scientists, including environmental, biological, social, political, and human and animal health researchers.
-We believe an integrated approach to understanding animal-to-human disease transmission is essential to inform effective poverty and public health interventions.
-A main objective of ours is therefore to generate evidence and advance our understandings of the complex relationships between zoonoses, ecosystems and wellbeing.
+The Dynamic Drivers of Disease in Africa programme brought together natural and social scientists, including environmental, biological, social, political, and human and animal health researchers.
+It was an integrated multidisciplinary – or One Health – approach to understanding animal-to-human (zoonotic) disease transmission.
+A main objective was to generate evidence and advance understandings of the complex relationships between zoonoses, ecosystems and wellbeing to inform effective poverty and public health interventions.

 - What kinds of ecological changes (in for example biodiversity, vegetation and habitat, and water) are affecting possible animal-to-human disease spillover?